ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_pmsm.rst

     Example CIL setup

-The "X" for the transformation and pmsm IP-Core serves as placeholder and the respective IP-Cores for the amount of phases should be used.
+The "X" for the transformation and PMSM IP-Core serves as a placeholder and the respective IP-Cores for the number of phases should be used.
 Individual documentation of the IP-Cores is linked below.

 ..  toctree::